COOKIE NOTICE

 • Homework will be given out on a Friday, to be returned by the following Wednesday.

-• Children are expected to read every night for 15–20 minutes.
+• Children are expected to read every evening for 15–20 minutes.
 This should be recorded in their reading record books.
 Reading records will be checked on a daily basis.

 • Spelling rules will be taught and revisited throughout the week.
 The spelling rule will be tested on Fridays.